d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 This "isolation” would prevent multiple backruns interacting with the same application or account from coexisting in a block, making this kind of optimistic frontrunning impossible.

+_Update: As pointed out by [@nmadon65](https://x.com/nmadon65), isolating by application references would slow down liquidations to one per block, which could lead to bad debt accumulating in flash-crash conditions.
+Isolating by account references alone should be considered instead._

 This would, however, add complexity to the backrun transaction selection algorithm: the protocol would now need to select a subset of backrun transactions that maximizes total fees while respecting the isolation rule.

 ---